sanger-archive/lims-support-app/script/fix_barcodes/README.txt

 This folder contains a script to fix the incorrect barcodes in the barcodes DB table.
-If it finds incorrect barcoddes in the DB, then it is also creates a file, which mappes the incorrect ean13 barcode with the coorect one.
+If it finds incorrect barcodes in the DB, then it is also creates a file, which contains a map between the incorrect ean13 barcode and the correct one.
 It also adds the correct sanger barcode to an entry.

 Here is an example of the outcome if you execute this script: